github-campus-advisors/Campus-Advisor-Training/README.md

 - Receive professional development support from GitHub
 - Be invited to participate in GitHub Education sponsored conferences

-Educators who have been approved for the faculty benefits through the GitHub Teacher Toolbox may apply to become a Campus Advisor.
+Educators who have been approved for faculty benefits through the GitHub Teacher Toolbox may apply to become a Campus Advisor.
 Once you have completed Modules 1-4, you can find a link to the Campus Advisor application in the [GitHub Teacher Toolbox](https://education.github.com/toolbox/offers).
-Once you’ve filled that out, we will review your training materials and follow up with you to schedule a short 15-minute interview.
+After filling that out, we will review your training materials and follow up with you to schedule a short 15-minute interview.

 ## This is your training
 It is beneficial that you take advantage of the resources presented to you, but if you find instances where things can be improved, please create an issue in the original repository [here](https://github.com/github-campus-advisors/Campus-Advisor-Training/issues).
 If you are not familiar with issues in GitHub, no worries, you will learn about them soon.